stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 ```

 * This weighted improvement allows the following:
-  * Find takes time proportional to the depth of p and q
+  * Find takes time proportional to the depth of *p* and *q*
   * Union takes constant time, given roots

 * Another improvement is to implement *path compression*:
-  * Just after computing the root of p, set the id of each examined node to point to that root
+  * Just after computing the root of *p*, set the id of each examined node to point to that root

 * The java implementation of path compression is very simple, just add one line of code:
 ```java